Developing a new web platform or app for your business is not as simple as just saying “we are going to build an app.”

 Due to the versatility of both languages, it is common for developers to know both if they are looking to develop a "full-stack" portfolio.
 As such, it should be straightforward for your business to use both languages as and when you need to.

-To answer this question, you first need to finalise the scope of a specific development project.
+To answer this question, you first need to finalize the scope of a specific development project.

 In contrast, if you want to create a software platform, either for in-house use or customers, or develop data analytics, machine learning programs, or games, Python would be the language to use.